Shadow Lass: 1994 reboot

+Post-2004 Legion

+In 2004, the Legion continuity was again restarted.
+This version of Shadow Lass was in a relationship with Karate Kid, but they had broken up by the time the series started.
+Shadow Lass also has a friendly rivalry with Grev, who in this continuity is her brother, rather than cousin.

 Post-Infinite Crisis: Retroboot Legion

 Shadow Lass as depicted in Supergirl and the Legion of Super-Heroes #19 (August 2006).
 Art by Barry Kitson.

 The events of Infinite Crisis restore an analogue of the pre-Crisis Legion to continuity.
 Shadow Lass is included in their number, and is among the group of Legionnaires who help Superman defeat the Justice League of Earth.

 During the League's xenophobic reign, Shadow Lass works with Night Girl, Timber Wolf, and Lightning Lass to help thousands of aliens escape Earth.

 Shadow Lass is shown prominently in the teaser image for the Final Crisis: Legion of 3 Worlds mini-series, using her powers to keep Mordru and Saturn Queen in the dark.
 In the story, she, Phantom Girl, and Lightning Lass rescue Mon-El from the Phantom Zone, where Earth-Man had imprisoned him.
 Upon leaving the Zone, Mon-El once again suffers the effects of lead poisoning, but is cured with an antidote created by Brainiac 5.

 In Doomsday Clock, Shadow Lass is among the Legion of Super-Heroes members who appear in the present after Doctor Manhattan undoes his alternations to the timeline, restoring the Legion and the Justice Society of America.